 Around the world

 Some countries specialize in developing performance outdoor materials and building a skilled workforce to create outdoor products.
 The majority of mills producing technical fabrics are located in Asia, and factories tend to be clustered around these mills.
 For example, India is the centre of the organic cotton industry, and Vietnam has specialized capacity to make tents and backpacks.
 Taiwan and China make many of the world’s bikes, and Thailand and China have skilled people to make clothes for extreme conditions.
-Our Canadian factories make clothes and gear for everyday life and activities like running or biking.
 We don’t source from any countries that are under sanction from the United Nations or Canadian government.

 Choosing our factories